Menu

 CANTGO: The line a character says when he/she cannot move in a certain direction.
 Not used often.

-CMDATTACKTARGET: The line a character says when he/she commands their teammates to attack a specific target.
+CMDATTACKTARGET: The line a character says when he/she uses the "Assist" command for their teammates to attack a specific target.

-CMDFOLLOW: The line a character says when he/she wants their teammates to follow him/her.
-Not useful, as most times they already follow.
+CMDFOLLOW: The line a character says when he/she uses the "Follow" command for their teammates to follow him/her when wandering off.
+Not that useful.

 ISEEYOU: The line a character says when he/she notices an enemy in battle.
-Not useful for MUA, but enemies/NPCs use it.
+Not useful for playable characters, but enemies/NPCs use it.

 NOWORK: The line a character says when he/she is attempting to unlock something but isn't working.
 Not used often in MUA.